Exchange in a BOX Questions

-These old rotary dial 746 telephones use a method of dialling out called "pulse dialling".
-Pulse dialling is still supported by all the UK telephone land line providers for the foreseeable future.
+Vintage telephones use a method of dialling out called "pulse dialling".
+Pulse dialling is supported by our Exchange in a Box solutions.

 We are a family business and our lead technician has over 32 years experience working for BT with 5 years worth of qualifications in Telecommunications.

-Our chief engineer also quality checks every telephone upon completion before they leave our workshop.
+Our chief engineer also quality checks every unit upon completion before they leave our workshop.
 We pride ourselves that you will not find better workmanship elsewhere.

-All our telephones come with a twelve month guarantee, see our terms and conditions for details.
+All our units come with a twelve month guarantee, see our terms and conditions for details.

 The UK uses a 3 wire internal telephone wining system and a unique BT style plug, most of the rest of the world use a 2 wire system and many different styles of telephone plug.
-Consequently we do not sell or post these telephones outside of the UK.
+Consequently we do not sell or post these Exchange in a Box units outside of the UK.

-Plus selling within the UK makes us less likely targets for postal fraud etc.
+Plus by selling within the UK it makes us less likely targets for postal fraud etc.

 The hardware is actually a standard piece of telephony hardware called an Analogue Terminal Adapter (ATA) normally used for VOIP.
 We flash it with different firmware and then configure the software (over 12 months of experimentation) to provide the functionality.
 We also build up the UK telephone leads in our workshop and test the whole end to end solution rigorously.